Iwahara Station: Station layout

 The station consists of a single side platform with no station building.
-The station is unmanned.
+The station is unstaffed.

 Adjacent stations

 History

 Iwahara Station was officially opened on October 15, 1925.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 746 passengers daily (boarding passengers only).

 The passenger figures (boarding passengers only) for previous years are as shown below.

 Surrounding area

 Prefectural Road 74 runs on the west side of the station, and the Karikawa River on the east side.
 Minamiashigara City Iwahara Elementary School is about 300 meters south of the station, and Iwahara Castle ruins and Iwahara Hachiman Shrine are relatively close to each other about 1 km southwest of the station.